Clog

 Clogs are a type of footwear that has a thick, rigid sole typically made of wood, although in American English, shoes with rigid soles made of other materials are also called clogs.

 Traditional clogs remain in use as protective footwear in agriculture and in some factories and mines.
-Although they are sometimes negatively associated with cheap and folkloric footwear of farmers and the working class, some types are considered fashion wear today, such as Swedish träskor or Japanese geta.
+Although they are sometimes associated with rustic and folkloric footwear of farmers and the working class, some types are considered fashion wear today, such as Swedish träskor or Japanese geta.

 Clogs are also used in several different styles of dance, where an important feature is the sound they produce against the floor.
 Clog dancing is one of the fundamental roots of tap dancing, but with tap shoes the taps are free to click against each other and produce a different sound from clogs.
+In the Netherlands, there is a traditional dance style called the klompendans ('clog dance').

-Many modern brands produce clogs, most famously the American company Crocs.
+Many modern brands produce clogs, most famously the US company Crocs.